10 Different Dog Sound in Words & their Meaning

 Since dog sounds can seem similar, it is imperative to correlate a dog's body language with the sounds they make.
 So, let us dive in and understand the meaning of different dog sounds:

 This is the most common sound a dog makes.
 Surprisingly, a dog's size plays a key role in the way they bark – larger dogs tend to have deeper barks, whereas small dogs have high-pitched, sharp barks.
+There is a lot more to learn about why dogs bark!

 A dog's bark can have different meanings: